mcd500/teep-device/docs/building_with_docker.md

 #
 ```

-After login, start from installing driver for Keystone.
+After login, start from installing the driver for Keystone.

 ```sh
 # cd teep-broker/